 Every one of us has all three doshic types in varying degrees.
 Most of us tend to have one dosha that is more dominant than the others, others are dual-doshic, having two dominant doshas, and some of us are tri-doshic, or have equal parts of all three doshas.
 Whatever one’s exclusive body constitution, knowing one’s dosha can greatly assist in finding optimal well-being, repairing imbalance, and living out one’s highest purpose.

 Vata, pitta and kapha connect not only to each individual, but also to the seasons of the year.
 Understanding which dosha is strong during the present time shows us how to be in harmony with the seasons.
 Reflect for a minute: which dosha do you think is dominant in each season?

 As you would imagine, vata, a cold, light, mobile energy, governs fall and winter.
 Pitta, a hot, sharp, bright energy, governs summer.
 Spring, with its cool, moist and heavy qualities, belongs to kapha.
 Paying attention to this, we can avoid the seasonal imbalances and use our knowledge to benefit us!

-Moving into the Kapha Season
+9 Tips for Moving into the Kapha Season

 Kapha’s qualities are moist, cold, heavy, dull, soft, sticky and static.
 We experience many of these qualities in excess if we get a seasonal cold!
 There are ways to stay balanced and avoid unhealthy kapha illnesses as the season eases out of winter and into spring.
 In following these suggestions remember that Ayurvedic wisdom is always a suggestion; use only what your own body wisdom tells you is true for you.